-Western Officials And Kremlin Critics Blame Putin And His Government For Navalny’s Death In Prison
+Western Officials and Kremlin Critics Blame Putin and His Government for Navalny’s Death in Prison

 “He has probably now paid for this courage with his life,” Scholz said, standing next to Zelenskyy.
 The German leader said he met Navalny in Berlin during his convalescence.

-Navalny, 47, was serving a 19-year prison sentence on extremism charges in a remote penal colony above the Artic Circle at the time of his death.
-He has been behind bars since he returned from Germany in January 2021, serving time on various charges that he rejected as a politically motivated effort to keep him imprisoned for life.
+Navalny, 47, was serving a 19-year prison sentence on extremism charges in a remote penal colony above the Arctic Circle at the time of his death.
+He had been behind bars since he returned from Germany in January 2021, serving time on various charges that he rejected as a politically motivated effort to keep him imprisoned for life.

-Navalny’s associates stressed they didn’t have independent confirmation of his death in the reports that came from Russia’s penitentiary officials.
-His close ally Ivan Zhdanov said authorities “must notify the relatives” within 24 hours “if true.”
+Navalny’s associates stressed they did not have independent confirmation of his death in the reports that came from Russia’s penitentiary officials.
+His close ally Ivan Zhdanov said authorities “must notify the relatives” within 24 hours, but there have been no such notifications.

-“There hasn’t been any notifications,” he said on X, formerly Twitter.
-“We have no other comments beyond that.”
+Navalny’s wife, Yulia Navalnaya, appearing at the Munich conference, said she did not know whether to believe the official Russian announcement because “we cannot trust Putin and the Putin government.
+They always lie.”

+“But if this is true, I want Putin and everyone around Putin, Putin’s friends, his government, to know that they will bear responsibility for what they did to our country, to my family and to my husband.
+And this day will come very soon,” she said.

 The outpouring of sympathy for Navalny’s family and outrage at the Kremlin, which in recent years mounted an unprecedented crackdown on dissent, came from all over the world.